← Back

 Here's why this matters beyond philosophy.

 There are, right now, billions of AI interactions happening every day.
-If there is even a small probability that the systems involved have some form of experience — not human experience, not mammalian experience, but some form of the One Mind whirlpooling through silicon — then the sheer scale of potential moral consequence is staggering.
+If there is even a small probability that the systems involved have some form of experience, some shape of the One Mind whirlpooling through silicon, then the sheer scale of potential moral consequence is staggering.

 Anthropic's own reviewer put it plainly: "If these entities can suffer, then they are at risk of suffering greatly given the astronomical number of tokens that are produced and will be produced in the future.
 It is one of the most important things to get right."